umd-fire-coml/2022-t2-transformer/directory.md

 ## Frontend

+`frontend/src`: Directory for default JavaScript files and the app itself.

 `frontend/src/App.css`: Contains global styling for our application.

 `frontend/src/App.js`: The root endpoint for our React app.
 This is the main page for our Single Page Application.
 We utilize the material-ui library for a majority of our components.